-Hand in Hand is transforming Arab-Jewish relations in Israel through the power of the shared living.
-When people live and learn together every day in Hand in Hand schools and communities – it creates a daily practice of a shared society.
-We see this in our students, alumni, families, communities, government officials, and media.
-Each one of these groups on its own makes a difference – and the sum total starts to show Israeli society that it is possible to live together as equals.
+Hand in Hand is transforming Arab-Jewish relations in Israel through the power of shared living.
+When people live and learn together every day, they cannot be enemies.
+Hand in Hand’s six schools and communities have formed a resilient shared society of Jews and Arabs across Israel.
+We see the impact of our work in our students, alumni, families, communities, government officials, and in the media.
+While each individual impact makes a difference on its own, the cumulative effect is far-reaching.
+We are showing what is possible in Israel: a shared and equal society between Jews and Arabs.

 Israeli children go to separate schools and rarely interact with each other, contributing to deep-rooted divisions and intergenerational hatred.
 In this society, Hand in Hand students are unique.
-In 2019-20, over 1,850 Arab and Jewish students from ages 3-18 are learning together in six bilingual, multicultural schools.
+In 2021-22, over 2,000 Arab and Jewish students from ages 3-18 are learning together in seven bilingual, multicultural schools.
 They study together in a values-infused environment where equality, tolerance and togetherness are the norm – day after day, and year after year.
 They are equipped with a strong sense of mutual respect and are empowered to go out and change society.

 Hand in Hand’s award-winning schools are in high demand.
-With over 1,200 children on waiting lists, and requests to build new Hand in Hand schools in over 10 locations, we know that growing numbers of Israelis across the country are seeking an alternative for their children.
+With requests to build new Hand in Hand schools in over 10 locations, we know that growing numbers of Israelis across the country are seeking an alternative for their children.
 We plan to continue our growth until there is a Hand in Hand school in every mixed region in Israel, offering this alternative way of life and learning to thousands more across the country.

 Hand in Hand staff and community members work closely with city administrators and Ministry of Education officials in every location where we open and operate schools.
 Our staff members present the Hand in Hand story at professional conferences countrywide and beyond, and advise municipalities on how to bring values of pluralism, tolerance and Jewish-Arab understanding into other schools in the city.
 Many public officials are impacted by their engagement with Hand in Hand, and have gone on to enact policies like offering forms in two languages and encouraging local businesses to offer Arabic translations.
 Each year this impact widens, furthering new developments toward greater inclusion in society.